How to use MQ2 gas sensor with Arduino | Step by step instructions

 }

 In the loop function, the sensor values are read and put into the integer variable.
-After, these values are printed on the LCD display.
+After, these values are printed on the LCD.

 int value = analogRead(Sensor);